 Scrum is “an agile framework for managing project workflow” to put it in a few words.
 At the same time, agile is a project management approach in accordance to which, a project is divided into smaller pieces that should be completed individually.

-Scrum is not an acronym; it is just a word that is used to describe a move in Rugby where team acts together to get a ball.
+Scrum is not an acronym; it is just a word that is used to describe a movement in Rugby where a team acts together to get a ball.
 The analogy with project management is quite obvious.
 In 1986, Hirotaka Takeuchi and Ikujiro Nonaka thought the same and chose the word “Scrum” to represent the project management approach that they invented.

 Why Scrum and How It Functions?

-Because Scrum is an intuitive, flexible, and effective way of approaching management of software development.
+Because Scrum is an intuitive, flexible, and effective way of approaching the management of software development.
 Yes, intuitive; It just sounds like something alien because of the fancy name, but as soon as principles behind it are explained, they become “obvious.”

 Imagine, you have to build a house.
 Most likely, you would divide the process into four parts: